Grounds for a refund or partial refund of fees:

-Students are expected to willingly and actively take part in any and all classroom activities, to speak English at all times, and to respect their teacher and classmates.
+Students are expected to willingly and actively take part in any and all classroom activities, to speak English at all times, and to respect the dignity and person of their teachers and classmates.
 Students who do not comply with these rules may be asked to leave the classroom with the loss of attendance for that half of class.

 Any student found to be tampering with the attendance list on behalf of themselves or any other student may be expelled without prior warning.

 No member of staff may accept or request money or gifts in exchange for falsifying attendance.
 Any such request should be reported to the management immediately.
 Such conduct may result in instant expulsion.

 It is forbidden for students to film or take pictures during class, without the permission of the teacher and the fellow students.

 Any student whose name is not on the attendance list must go to the Reception office immediately and may not sign the list.
 In any circumstances, signing at the bottom of the attendance list is prohibited.

 Students may not leave the classroom for significant lengths of time during the class.
 The teacher may remove his or her attendance for absences of more than 15 minutes.

 Students are allowed to take a holiday after studying for at least 8 weeks and with at least 80% attendance.
 Students can take up to 1/3 of the time that they have already studied.
 For example, after 9 weeks students can have 3 weeks holiday, and after 12 weeks, they can have 4 weeks holiday.
 Holidays must be booked at least 3 days in advance and will depend on their attendance.